Financial-Times/o-date/README.md

 Run `require('o-date').init(el)` on any elements containing dates that are added to the page after DOM load.

+By default the FT Time format shows relative time for the first 4 hours after content is published.
+This duration can be changed by setting the value of `ODate.ftTime.relativeHoursInSeconds`.

 #### o-date#format(date, tpl)

 Returns a date formatted as a string